 Festive season has begun.
 During Dashain and Tihar, Gadeko Kankro ko Achaar (Pickled cucumber), also known as Khalpi, is one of the most have dish, and has become part of our festive food culture.
 The pickle is made from local variety of cucumber called Bhadaure Kankro, which has thick brown rustic skin when fully ripe.
 It is harvested in the months of Bhadra, Asoj and Kartik (August, September and October).
 It is normally large in size and can weigh up several kilograms.
 Many Nepali communities generally make it at least 2-3 days before the main festival day to provide time to ferment or pickle and eat them together with other festive food items: masu, chiura, Seroti as a relish.
 While these festivals are observed by heavy consumption of variety of delicacies including meat, this pickled cucumber eases digestion.

 Here is a very simple way of making the pickle.
 You need a clean sterile glass jars for storing pickle.

-1 medium size Bhadaure Kankro
+1 medium size Bhadaure kankro

-½ cup Yellow Mustard or Sarso (very coarsely ground)
+½ cup Mustard seeds (very coarsely ground)

-1 tbs Red Chili Powder
+1 tbs Red chilli powder

-1 tsp Turmeric Powder
+1 tsp Turmeric powder

-1 tsp Fenugreek Seed
+1 tsp Fenugreek seeds

-1 tbs Salt (or according to your taste)
+Salt (or according to your taste)

-½ cup Vegetable Oil (preferable non-refined mustard oil)
+½ cup Vegetable oil (preferable non-refined mustard oil)

 Wash the cucumber with clean water and let it dry.
 Cut the whole cucumber into elongated slices (around 6-8 based on the girth) and remove the soft pulp parts using knife.
-Store the juicy pulp in a bowl for making salad later.
+Save the juicy pulp in a bowl for making salad later.